Who should consider the Five-Year Doctor of Medicine Degree Program?

 You will attend classes in a year round format (trimesters) building towards promotion to the MD program in year two.
 The curriculum was designed with the same prerequisites US students complete to offer you a level playing field for Step 1, Step 2CS and CK and residency.
 Other advantages include:

-- Instruction from, and interaction with, the MD faculty and students
+- Instruction from, and interaction with, the MD faculty

 - Testing and preparation beginning in the Pre-Medical program to better prepare you for a strong score on NBME and USMLE type exams